 Many hundreds of films were submitted to Austin Indie Fest from over 30 countries and from every continent except Antarctica, and the choice of the 17 judges was Junes Zahdi for his portrayal of Abdul Latif Hassan in My Stretch of Texas Ground.

-Junes also won Best Actor at the World Premiere Film Awards, the Creation International Film Festival, and the Cinemafest World Awards, all in Los Angeles.
+Junes also won Best Actor at the World Premiere Film Awards, the Creation International Film Festival, the Cinemafest World Awards, all in Los Angeles, and the Mabig Film Festival in Augsburg, Germany.

 Junes Zahdi was the only actor on our horizon with the cinematic greatness and in possession of all the skills needed (language, martial arts, etc. ) to bring this enormous character of Abdul Latif Hassan to life.
 We were extremely lucky to get him, and Junes made it clear that it was the film's anti-war message that motivated him to accept the role.
 Thank you, Junes.